Life Skills Training

 Research has clearly demonstrated that substance abuse prevention needs to begin at a very young age and continue to be reinforced throughout childhood and adolescence.
 However, most prevention programs are not designed to reach students until their later years.

-Footprints for Life is a research-based primary prevention program that starts early to teach children the first steps of prevention, and provides them with a healthy path to follow as they grow.
+Footprints for Life is an evidence-based primary prevention program that starts early to teach children the first steps of prevention, and provides them with a healthy path to follow as they grow.
 The Footprints curriculum…

 - Reaches children while their health-related attitudes, beliefs, and behaviors are at a formative stage